 Licensed Well and Boring Contractor Directory

 The Minnesota Department of Health (MDH) Well Management Section licenses contractors who construct, repair, modify, and seal wells and borings as defined in Minnesota Statutes, chapter 103I.
 Wells include water-supply wells (including drivepoint or sandpoint wells), dewatering wells, irrigation wells, and environmental wells.
-Borings include elevator borings, environmental bore holes, exploratory borings (for minerals, natural gas, oil), and vertical heat exchangers (geothermal heat loops).
+Borings include elevator borings, exploratory borings (for minerals, natural gas, oil), and bores geothermal heat exchangers.

 Go to > top